 It took Lew Wallace almost 30 years to write and publish his first novel, The Fair God.
-He started working on it at about the age of 19 in the 1840s and it was published in 1873 when he was 46.
+He started working on it at about the age of 19 in the 1840s and published it in 1873 at age 46.
 After the success of his first book, it took him approximately seven years to write and publish his second book, Ben-Hur.
-Other books he completed did not take so long, but he clearly worked with great diligence and care and did not publish his efforts until he was fully satisfied.
-By the turn of the 20th century, Wallace was focusing his efforts on the writing of his autobiography.
+Other books he completed did not take so long, but he clearly worked with diligence and care; he did not publish his efforts until fully satisfied.
+By the turn of the 20th century, Wallace focused his efforts on the writing of his autobiography.

-In April of 1901, he travelled to Louisville and hosted a grand dinner.
-The papers reported that he was in town to gather data for his memoirs.
-He stayed at the Louisville Hotel and the papers reported that he had already been working on the autobiography for some time.
-According to the published reports he expected to be done with the book by Christmas of 1901 at which time he would begin writing his first “American” novel.
+In April of 1901, Lew travelled to Louisville and hosted a grand dinner.
+The papers reported that he was in town to gather data for his memoirs, which he had been working on for some time.
+He stayed at the Louisville Hotel.
+According to the newspapers he expected to be done with the book by Christmas of 1901 at which time he would begin writing his first “American” novel.

-Wallace related to reporters that his autobiography would cover all the periods of his varied and eventful life with special attention given to his careers as governor of New Mexico and minister to Turkey.
-The book would also cover the important aspects of his military career and research for that aspect of his life is what took him to Louisville in 1901.
+Wallace told reporters his autobiography would cover all the periods of his varied and eventful life.
+He planned to give special attention to his careers as governor of New Mexico and minister to Turkey.
+The book would also cover the important aspects of his military career.
+Researching the Civil War is what took him to Louisville in 1901.
 As he stated:

-“I am here to see some of the distinguished confederates who fought in the great battles of the civil war [sic] and to get their personal experiences.
-I believe that the best history is that which is not burdened with dull data, but enlivened by personal accounts.
+“I am here to see some of the distinguished confederates who fought in the great battles of the civil war [sic] and to get their personal experiences…[T]he best history is that which is not burdened with dull data, but enlivened by personal accounts.
 I have already seen Gen. Duke, who was a war-time opponent, and Gen. Buckner.
 I will also see Col. J. Stoddard Johnston.
 I intend to visit the library of Col. R.T.
 Durrett.”

-Basil W. Duke was another Confederate officer from Kentucky and happened to be the brother-in-law to John Hunt Morgan.
-Morgan carried out a series of small guerilla invasions in southern Indiana and Ohio during the war that Duke was party to.
-Lew Wallace was one of the Union men dispatched to chase Morgan back South.
-Duke was also involved in the Battle of Shiloh where he was wounded.
-When Duke died in 1916, historians lauded him saying: “No Southerner was more dedicated to the Confederacy than General Basil W. Duke.”
+Confederate Basil W. Duke, of Kentucky, was John Hunt Morgan’s brother-in-law.
+He rode along with Morgan’s guerilla invasions in southern Indiana and Ohio during the war.
+Governor Oliver P. Morton had dispatched Lew Wallace to chase Morgan out of Indiana.
+Also, Duke had been wounded in the Battle of Shiloh.
+When Duke died in 1916, historians lauded him, saying, “No Southerner was more dedicated to the Confederacy than General Basil W. Duke.”

-The other men that Wallace sought to interview, Colonel J. Stoddard Johnston, Major D.W.
+Lew sought to interview many other men.
+Colonel J. Stoddard Johnston, Major D.W.
 Sanders, Captain John W. Leathers, Logan Murray, Marmaduke Bowden, and James Barret each had their important stories to share from their Civil War experiences.
-This dinner was just one of many examples where Lew Wallace sought to build relationships with former adversaries in the years after the Civil War.
-Efforts such as these by Grant, Lee, Wallace, and other Civil War leaders from both sides were vital to mending the sectional divisions created by the war.
+Lew Wallace sought to build relationships with former adversaries in the years after the Civil War, as this dinner shows.
+Efforts such as these by Grant, Lee, Wallace, and other Civil War leaders from both sides proved vital to mending the sectional divisions created by the war.

-As Wallace’s autobiography progressed, it grew larger in scope and it was not finished by Christmas of 1901.
-In fact, it was not finished by Christmas of 1902, 1903 or even 1904.
-At the time of Wallace’s death in February of 1905, he was only about half-way through his personal recollections.
-When he put his pen down for the final time, it’s reported that he was working on his memories of the Battle of Monocacy, which took place in 1864.
-Wallace approached the work in a largely chronological format, so many of the most important aspects of his life were not yet penned.
+As Wallace’s autobiography progressed, it grew larger in scope.
+He did not finish it by Christmas of 1901.
+By the time Lew died in February of 1905, he was only about half-way through his personal recollections.
+When he put his pen down for the final time, he was working on his memories of the Battle of Monocacy, which took place in 1864.
+Wallace approached the work in a largely chronological format, so he had not penned many of the most important aspects of his life.